-All parts, including tube, are mounted inside the bottle cap.
-Battery and phone wires are taped together to keep them from snarling.
 Insulate the bottle-cap chassis with tape.
 The holes in back are for mounting; drill two more in the rim to clear battery and phone cables.

 Amplifying headphones complete except for the batteries.
-Use a 1.5-volt flashlight cell and a 22^1⁄2- or 45-volt hearing-aid B battery.
+Use a 1.5-volt flashlight cell and a 221⁄2- or 45-volt hearing-aid B battery.

-1. Headphones or even a loudspeaker will ofthe left show connection to common radio cirten replace a crystal microphone.
-Drawings at cuits.
+1. Headphones or even a loudspeaker will often replace a crystal microphone.
+Drawings at the left show connection to common radio circuits.
 Above, phone is used to test amplifier.